Cevantime/git-step/README.md

 3. `git step`

 ###Warning
-git step will wipe all currently staged changes, to make it stress free manipulate the code.
+git step will wipe all currently staged changes, to make it stress free to manipulate the code.

 ###The Code
 ```bash